Marlin-DE200/Marlin-DiscoEasy200/README.md

 All these standard Dagoma options are built automatically.

-In addition, several selected community enhancements are also supported:
+In addition, several selected community enhancements are also supported as options:

 * All other Marlin languages (mostly not tested - japanese / cyrilic language may need alternative fonts defining)
 * Z122 head